Redesigning the Perfect Tween Bedroom

 Making Guided Choices

-Slightly older tweens may be ready to engage with you as you shop.
+Let older preteens join you on shopping trips.
 To allow some freedom while still setting boundaries, pre-select a few pieces of tween bedroom decor for each major purchase based on their ideas.
-Let them pick the ones they like most to give both of you a voice in the final look.
+Let them choose what they like, so they have a voice in the final look.

-Soon-to-be teenagers can handle even greater responsibility.
-Establish that you can veto any choice as the head of your two-person decorating team, then give them their budget and turn them loose to find tween bedroom decor that meets all of the criteria.
-Have them present their favorite options to you for approval and potential purchase.
+Teenagers can handle even greater responsibility.
+Establish ground rules that allow you to veto choices as the head of your two-person decorating team.
+Then, give them their budget and turn them loose to find tween bedroom decor that meets all of their criteria.
+Have your son or daughter present their favorite options for approval and potential purchase.